notifi-network/notifi-network.github.io/docs/alert-subscribe/frontend-client/index.md

 ```

-## 🗑 Deleting the Alert
+## Deleting the Alert

-To delete an alert, use `deleteAlert()`, which simply [takes the `id` of the alert] to be deleted.
-In our use case where the user only has 1 alert in their account:
+To delete an alert, use `deleteAlert()`, which simply takes the `id` of the alert to be deleted.
+Here is what that looks like in our use case where the user only has one alert in their account:

 ```js